HPCE/hpce-2018-cw1/readme_os_x.md

 so you need to install or overwrite some of the tools.
 You'll also want to install extra libraries, such as TBB.

+Note: while many students have Macs, this isn't something that is used extensively by the teaching staff, or widely used for high-performance research.
+It is a decent platform, but you may need to play around with it more than in unix, and may well need to rely on advice from other students who have Macs for things like installing software.

 You have three main choices:

 1 - Use the [`homebrew`](http://brew.sh/) package manager to install